ctnava/rxtechnotes/math/days_supply.md

   - Adjust fills to **short-term supplies** (e.g., 21 or 28 days)
   - Calculate partial fills to align dates
   - **Document synchronization quantity** in pharmacy software

+### ⏱️ Dosing Frequency

+`Why Days Supply Calculations can Vary Across Patients`

+${\boxed{\text{Dosing Frequency} \implies \text{Doses per Diem}}}$

+Dosing frequency refers to how often a medication is taken each day.
+It directly determines how fast the dispensed quantity will be used and therefore controls the days supply.

+The same quantity of medication can result in different days supplies depending on the prescribed frequency.
+For example, a 30-count bottle will last:

+- 30 days if taken once daily
+- 15 days if taken twice daily

+The math must always reflect the **maximum daily use** allowed by the prescription.
+If the directions say "take 1–2 tablets every 4–6 hours as needed," the calculation should be based on 2 tablets every 4 hours (i.e., the highest permissible daily dose).

+This principle applies to **all dosage forms** — not just tablets.
+Whether dosing is measured in mL, grams, puffs, or vials, the frequency determines the per diem amount used and therefore the days supply.

 ### 🚨 Tips & Best Practices